promptlabth/prompt-lab-be/README.md

 4. create a file `.env` in ./ folder and add OPENAI_KEY

-5. use command `uvicorn main:app --reload` to run fastapi in your local
+5. use command `uvicorn main:app --reload --env-file .env` to run fastapi in your local

 ## run docker